MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/EventTracing.md

 ## Use Device Portal

 Device portal can capture events in real-time, with instructions [here](https://msdn.microsoft.com/windows/uwp/debug-test-perf/device-portal).

+> [!NOTE]
-Note this method does not produce an ETL file for further analysis, but requires minimal setup.
+> This method does not produce an ETL file for further analysis, but requires minimal setup.

 ## Use Function Calls